 WAIII Job Readiness Program:

-Students who have been identified as “job ready” in first or second semester are referred to DOR.
+Students who have been identified as “job ready” in first or second semester are referred by the Dept. of Rehabilitation.

-Specifically designed for students who may not have skills to take more heavily academic classes, but have the potential for competitive employment or who are completing a vocational or academic program at Chaffey College.
+Specifically designed for students who have the potential for competitive employment and who are within one or two semesters of completing a vocational or academic program at Chaffey College.

 Students who are seeking employment commensurate with their skills.

 Employment preparation class also focuses on topics listed above, as well as the WAIII Job Skills Practicum Lab (Advanced/Mastery) for volunteer work experience and training in a simulated work environment.
 Additional opportunities on campus and in the community will be sought to assist students increase their marketable skills for employment.

 Participation in an active job search is required!

 The primary goal of the program is the transition and retention of students with disabilities in competitive employment.
 In addition to certified disability verification, the only criterion for enrollment is that the student must have the potential for competitive employment.
 Students may be enrolled on a trial basis to make this determination.

 Former LDC Student, Gregory T., recently came back to speak to our students and tell them about how he got his first job as a Receiving Associate (unloading trucks) at Walmart after obtaining job skills training at the LDC and then went on to enlist in the US Navy.
 Gregory recently completed Navy Hospital Corpsman training.
 He talked about staying focused on his goals, not giving up, realizing that we all learn differently, and recognizing the value of what he learned at the LDC as he applied it in a real work setting.
 He shared about the true value of work experience, and how his job at Walmart prepared him for the military and taught him to push through adversity.